igomezv/nnogada/README.md

     $ pip3 install -r requiriments.txt

-Or you can try install nnogada in your computer:
+Or you can try to install nnogada in your computer:

      $ git clone https://github.com/igomezv/nnogada